Oregon Trail

 Author: Virginia Loh-Hagan

 Dr. Virginia Loh-Hagan is an author and educator.
 She is currently the Director of the Asian Pacific Islander Desi American (APIDA) Center at San Diego State University and the Co-Executive Director of The Asian American Education Project.
-She lives in San Diego with her very tall husband and very naughty dogs.
+She lives in San Diego.

 - Introduction